codesharedot/qtum-price-ruby/README.md

-# get-protocol price
+# etherparty price

-Gets the get-protocol price with Python (from JSON).
+Gets the etherparty price with Python (from JSON).

 https://pythonbasics.org